 Tandang Garimot Martial Arts & Wellness was opened in October of 2012.
-Head instructors Mike “Tandang” Eugenio and Arnold “Sawa” Ibardaloza have created a comprehensive training program for adults and children to improve health and build strength physically, mentally, and spiritually.
+Head instructors Mike “Tandang” Eugenio and Arnold “Sawa” Ibardaloza came together to create a comprehensive training program for adults and children to improve health and build strength physically, mentally, and spiritually.
 The two martial artists ran a martial arts studio together for several years in Chicago’s lakeview neighborhood.
 Since then, the school has moved to the Depaul University Campus, and Guro Mike now teaches alongside other instructors of Garimot Arnis as they continue to learn from him, and pass their collective knowledge to more junior students.

 What does Tandang Garimot mean?

 The pronunciation is tuhn-dung’ ga-REE’ mawt.
 Don’t worry too much about it.
 Tan-dang is fine.
 Tandang means young rooster in the Filipino Tagalog language.
-If you have trouble pronouncing us, just call us “TGMA”.
+If you have trouble pronouncing it, just call us “TGMA”.
 It’s okay, not everyone speaks Tagalog.

 Tandang is the fighting name given to Guro Mike Eugenio by Gat Puno (Chieftain) Guro Abundio “Garimot” Baet, who is the founder of the Filipino martial art of Garimot Arnis de Mano.
 “Tandang” means “Rooster”.
 “Garimot” has been the fighting name that has stayed within the Baet family.
 It means the absorber or to absorb whatever is in front of you.
 Hence, in honor of our teacher and his family art, Guro Mike is known as Tandang Garimot.